Animal Protection Litigation Practicum (FIELDWORK PRACTICUM)

-This is a 4 credit course.
-2 credits will be awarded for the 2-hour weekly seminar and 2 credits for approximately 10 hours of supervised work per week, for a minimum of 11 weeks, to be scheduled with the faculty.
-The supervised work must be completed during normal business hours.
-The seminar portion will be graded.
-The 2 credits of supervised work is mandatory pass/fail and counts toward the 7 credit pass/fail limit.
-Students will be allowed to take another course pass/fail in the same semester as the supervised work.
+This is a four credit course.
+Two credits will be awarded for the two-hour weekly seminar and two credits for approximately 10 hours of fieldwork per week, for a minimum of 11 weeks, to be scheduled with the faculty.
+The fieldwork must be completed during normal business hours.
+The two-credit seminar portion of this practicum will be graded.
+The two credits of fieldwork are mandatory pass/fail.
+Students will be allowed to take another course pass/fail in the same semester as this practicum.

 ||Room / Days / From-To

 (CRN #: 14099)

 ||Lovvorn, Jonathan R.